BryceP-44/Poissons-equation/README.md

 <br />
 My secret is that the laplace and poisson equation is just basically taking the time limit as it approaches infinity of the 3d function which is also kind of the wave equation.
 By taking the limit at time of infinity, that's basically how I get rid of the time dependence (as long as it is at a steady state at t=inf).
 And this is the reason the divergence of the gradient of the potential function can satisfy the equation.
 A 2d version of Hooke's law is the governing equation which can discretely be substituted in for the Laplacian of the potential.

+(Nevermind, wave equation simulations are not behaving properly.
+Continuing to fix.)

 <br /><br />
 2 free ends wave equation
 <br />